 The ISC is committed to providing exceptional customer service.
 We’re here to help!
 This page provides guidance and steps you can take to assist us in responding to you quickly and with the information you need.

-When you contact us, a ticket, or “case,” is created in our issue tracking system.
-Once you’ve opened a case:
+When you contact us, a ticket is created in our issue tracking system, and your request is given a unique reference number, or “REF.”
+Once you’ve opened a REF:

-- You will receive an automated email confirmation with your case number; case numbers begin with the three-letter prefix “HRP.”
+- You will receive an automated email confirmation with your REF number.

-- To reply to and track the progress of your case, select the My Requests link provided in the confirmation email.
+- If you have a UW NetID, to reply to and track the progress of your REF, select the My Requests link provided in the confirmation email.

-Based on the day it was opened and its urgency, your case will be triaged and routed to the team best equipped to handle your stated question or request.
-In some instances, your case will be routed to and handled by (in part or as a whole) teams/organizations outside the ISC, such as the Medical Centers, UWHR, Academic HR, and others.
+Based on the day it was opened and its urgency, your REF will be routed to the appropriate team, which includes teams/organizations outside the ISC, such as the Medical Centers, UWHR, Academic HR, and others.

-A variety of issues influence the amount of time it takes to resolve a case.
-We – or our campus partners, to whom your case may have been routed – may need more information to properly resolve your request.
+A variety of issues influence a REF’s resolution time.
+We – or our campus partners, to whom your request may have been routed – may need more information to properly resolve your request.
 The complexity of the issue may require input from your unit, campus policy holders like UWHR or Academic HR, or even state agencies like the Health Care Authority (HCA).
-Additionally, the process in question may entail several transactions with approvals from parties beyond the ISC to facilitate full resolution.
-As a result, case resolutions can take anywhere from a few minutes to several weeks.
+Additionally, the process may entail several transactions with approvals from parties beyond the ISC to facilitate full resolution.
+As a result, resolution can take anywhere from a few minutes to several weeks.